-Remember how Paul said twice, in the Book of Hebrews, that we were to use our time together to stir one another up, to exhort, to arouse to love.
-If we do not walk by faith here, and we look at each other as merely other humans with faults, prayers are not going to mean very much to God.
+Remember how Paul said twice in the Book of Hebrews that we were to use our time together to stir one another up, to exhort, to arouse to love.
+If we do not walk by faith here, and we look at each other as merely other humans with faults, our prayers are not going to mean very much to God.

 Our fellowship always has to be with the understanding that this person has faults, that person has faults, and I have faults.
 Therefore what we are concerned about, just like God is concerned, is the potential.
 That person has the potential to be a God-being just like God.